rookmelder/fnaf-1-discord-bot-game/README.md

 # fnaf-1-discord-bot-game
 i made fnaf 1 in a discord bot (using pictures)

+all credits to Scott Cawthon

+if you want this taken down contact me, i just made it for fun.

 second python project so its not gonna be the best. i made everything myself (except for the pictures 🫢, i want to make them actually gifs or some, but that takes so much time and stuff so im not even gonna bother)